Best AI Video Analysis Tools in 2026

 - -Cloud-only with no self-hosting option

-- -Limited customization of analysis pipeline
+- -Limited customization of the analysis pipeline

 Real-World Use Cases